 Atonomi records and validates trusted device identity and device reputation monitoring on the blockchain to help create a more secure environment for your smart home.

 Security is useless if it can’t fit onto your device.
 The Atonomi SDK is created for devices that measure their computing and storage resources in kilobytes—not megabytes or gigabytes.

-Just download our Atonomi Embedded SDK, and give your smart home device the blockchain-based security of the Atonomi Network.
+Just download our Atonomi Embedded SDK, and give your smart home device the blockchain-based security of the Atonomi trust environment.

 The Atonomi trust environment is designed to work across all types of smart home IoT devices to help ensure trust and security.

 With the market for smart home devices expected to reach up to $350 billion 2025, this will be a high-value area for vendors, and the ability to offer security should prove an effective market differentiator.
 IoT security is already a top concern, and can be expected to only increase in decision making importance.
 Atonomi gives manufacturers the ability to provide marketplace differentiation by building security into all of their smart home IoT devices.

 A key element of the Atonomi trust environment is the precision coding of our Atonomi Embedded SDK.
 One reason that IoT devices have historically been either unsecured or poorly secured is that by necessity IoT devices are provisioned with limited computing and storage resources.
 Typical security solutions simply won’t fit.

 With a footprint of less than 100 KB (just 60KB for most devices) the Atonomi Embedded SDK is a testament to the precision coding of our developers.
 With our long experience working within IoT, we know that to meet deployment demands IoT devices frequently are resource constrained—measuring memory and storage in kilobytes, not megabytes or gigabytes.